bhavaygg/InSTAnT/README.md

 ```
 obj.run_spatial_modulation(f"data/u2os/rep3/cells_locations.csv", inter_cell_distance = 100, spatial_modulation_name = f"data/u2os/rep3/spatial_modulation.csv")
 ```
 The `cell_locations` file should be a `.csv` file with the uID of the cells in sorted order and as the index of the file.
-The next 2 columns should be the x and y position of that cell respectively.
-(For AnnData, cell locations are expected in `adata.uns['cell_locations']`)
+The next 2 columns should be the x and y position of that cell respectively. (if provided in the AnnData file during initialization, cell locations are expected in `adata.uns['cell_locations']`)

 | uID  | x_centroid | y_centroid |
 | ---- | ---------- | ---------- |